paulschoen/link-lurker/TERMS_OF_SERVICE.md

 2. Description of Service

-Link Lurker is a Discord bot designed to monitor messages within your Discord server and modify specific URLs (such as Instagram and TikTok links) according to its intended functionality.
+Link Lurker is a Discord bot designed to monitor messages within your Discord server and modify specific URLs (such as Instagram, X and TikTok links) according to its intended functionality.
 The bot operates under the permissions granted by the server administrator.

 3. User Responsibilities